Twelve Fire 80 percent contained in western Moffat County

 Around 4:30 p.m.
 Wednesday, U.S. Highway 40 was closed in both directions between mile markers 60 and 11 due to the fire.
 At midnight Thursday, U.S. 40 was reopened in both directions.
 Speed reductions were established due to the ongoing fire.

-U.S. 40 remained open as of Friday morning with speed reductions still in place, according to the sheriff’s office, but Deer Lodge Road remained closed.
+U.S. 40 and previously other closed roads remained open as of Monday morning with speed reductions still in place, according to the sheriff’s office.

 The fire was estimated to cover about 1,000 acres Thursday morning, then spread over 3,000 acres between 8 a.m. and 1 p.m.
 Thursday.
 At that point, there was zero percent containment reported.

 Moffat County was put under a red flag warning from 11 a.m. to 8 p.m. on Friday.
-Additionally, Stage 2 Fire Restrictions went into effect on Thursday.
+Additionally, Stage 2 Fire Restrictions went into effect on Thursday and remain in effect until further notice.

 “Please follow all restrictions to help prevent additional wildfires,” a statement from the sheriff’s office said.